I’m going to let you in on a secret:

 - Merge / Merge target: – similar content that could be merged into one piece

-- Delete and redirect: – no traffic, broken links or content is no longer relevant
+- Delete and redirect: – poor backlink profile, no traffic, broken links, duplicate content or no longer relevant

 Once the first manual review was complete I took care of all the quick updates.